Flóris Korb

 Flóris Korb (born as Flóris Nándor Korb, Kecskemét, 7 April 1860 – Budapest, 16 September 1930) was a Hungarian architect.

 Career

 After finishing his studies in Berlin, he returned to Budapest to work under Alajos Hauszmann for fourteen years, during which time he took part in designing the New York Palace.
-In 1893 he entered into a partnership with Kálmán Giergl which resulted in many important commissions in the developing capital.
-Korb was awarded with the Greguss prize in 1924 and was admitted into the Royal Institute of British of Architects.
+In 1893, he entered into a partnership with Kálmán Giergl, which resulted in many important commissions in the developing capital.
+Korb was awarded the Greguss prize in 1924 and was admitted into the Royal Institute of British Architects.